-Dynamic segments update automatically and immediately.
-Once you create a segment, it will pull members from all people in your account based on the definition you establish -- this is why it's important to confine a segment to a specific list if you are using it for a campaign email.
-Otherwise, you risk email people who have not opted in to receive marketing emails from you.
+Segments are dynamic and update in real-time.
+Customers will move in and out of segments based on whether or not their interactions with your brand match the conditions you set.
+Once you create a segment, it will pull members from all people in your account based on the definition you establish — this is why it's important to confine a segment to a specific list if you are using it for a campaign email.
+Otherwise, you risk emailing people who have not opted in to receive marketing emails from you.
 While you're building your segment, you only have to set the conditions once.

 There are two notable exceptions to the above:

 - Segments that rely on relative time conditions

 - Segments that rely on all negative conditions